ethereum-optimism/superchain-ops/tasks/eth/013-fp-upgrade-fjord/README.md

 ## Preparing the Upgrade

-The new Fault Dispute Game coontract implementations have been pre-deployed to mainnet.
+The new Fault Dispute Game contract implementations have been pre-deployed to mainnet.

 - `FaultDisputeGame`: [`0xf691F8A6d908B58C534B624cF16495b491E633BA`](https://etherscan.io/address/0xc307e93a7C530a184c98EaDe4545a412b857b62f)
 - `PermissionedDisputeGame` - [`0xc307e93a7C530a184c98EaDe4545a412b857b62f`](https://etherscan.io/address/0xc307e93a7C530a184c98EaDe4545a412b857b62f)